betalars/mixxx-blogpost/content/news/2024-12-12-mixxing-up-pen-and-paper.md

 ## How does a video game soundtrack work?

 Video game soundtracks are weird pieces of music, because play is unpredictable.
-Players will take different amounts of time tO go trough each level, so a Soundtrack has to adapt to this.
+Players will take different amounts of time to go trough each level, so a Soundtrack has to adapt to this.

 This can lead to the pieces of music that are actually being used in a videogame being quite specific, quite fragmented and not a pleasant listen.
 For a release on spotify or as bonuc content, the original game sound files are being mixed down, sometimes with more sometimes with less effort.
 And this is what I have to work with.